New Heritage Theatre Group: Take Wing and Soar Productions

-In the summer of 2013, the Harlem Shakespeare Festival was launched by Take Wing and Soar Productions and New Heritage Theatre Group.
+Take Wing And Soar Productions is a nonprofit theatre company founded by Debra Ann Byrd to support women, youth, and classically trained actors of color, which joined with New Heritage Theatre Group to create the Harlem Shakespeare Festival in 2013.
 The annual Festival's mission is to foster understanding and unity in the arts by producing special events and plays with diverse casts and to create center stage opportunities for classically trained actors of color.
-Productions include the all-female, multi-racial mainstage production of Othello: The Moor of Venice (2019).
+Productions have included an all-female, multi-racial production of Othello: The Moor of Venice (2019).